Long term subscription

 - Open the Valenbisi app

-- The home page is a map of Valencia.
-On the left, you’ll find a pop-up menu, where you can consult the map and the subscription options.
-Above that, you’ll find a “Log in - Sign up" button.
+- On the top left, you’ll find a “Log in - Sign up" button.
 Click it.

-- When you click on “Create my account”, you’ll have to insert your email and choose a 6-digit PIN code.
+- Click on “Create my account”, you’ll have to insert your email and choose a 6-digit PIN code.

-- On the next page, you’ll get a quick overview and the price (€29.21).
-To continue click on “choose this subscription option” at the bottom of the page.
+- You’ll get a quick overview and the price (€29.21).
+Click on “choose this subscription option” at the bottom of the page.

-- Next, you’ll be asked to state your gender, name, surname, date of birth, and phone number (you can change the prefix for a non-Spanish phone number).
+- State your gender, name, surname, date of birth, and phone number (you can change the prefix for a non-Spanish phone number).

-- After processing your information, the next page will ask you to choose a start date and time for your subscription.
+- Choose a start date and time for your subscription.
 It will normally come pre-filled with the date and time you are signing up, but you can change it.

-- Next, you’ll add a payment method (Mastercard or Visa).
-To do this, you have to accept Valenbisi’s terms and conditions (the other two conditions are newsletters from Valenbisi and its partners, you don’t have to agree to those).
+- Add a payment method (Mastercard or Visa).
+Accept Valenbisi’s terms and conditions (you don’t have to agree to the newsletters).

-- When filling in your card details, you’ll also be asked to agree to Valenbisi safely storing your card info in case you have to pay a fine for damages to the bike (up to €150.00).
+- Agree to Valenbisi safely storing your card info in case you have to pay a fine for damages to the bike (up to €150.00).
 You can find more details about these fines in the penalties section of this article.

 - The sign-up process is now finished.